actions/actions-runner-controller/README.md

 helm upgrade --install -n actions-runner-system actions-runner-controller/actions-runner-controller
 ```

-### GitHub Enterprise Server Support
+### GitHub Enterprise Support

 The solution supports both GitHub Enterprise Cloud and Server editions.
-For GitHub Enterprise Cloud authentication works same way as it does with public Github however you are limited to PAT authentication only in the case of GitHub Enterprise Server.
+In the case of GitHub Enterprise Cloud, authentication works same way as it does with regular Github.

-The minimum required version of Github Enterprise Server is [3.0.0](https://docs.github.com/en/enterprise-server@3.0/admin/release-notes#3.0.0).
+For GitHub Enterprise Server you are limited to PAT authentication only, GitHub Apps are not supported on server edition.
+Additionally, Actions support was introduced in Github Enterprise Server in [3.0.0](https://docs.github.com/en/enterprise-server@3.0/admin/release-notes#3.0.0) and so you need to be running this verison or better.

 __**NOTE : The repository maintainers do not have an Enterprise Server environment.
 Support for this environment is community driven and on a best endeavors basis.
 PRs from the community are welcomed to add features and maintain support.**__

-When deploying the solution for a Github Enterprise Server environment you need to provide an additional environment variable:
+When deploying the solution for a Github Enterprise Server environment you need to provide an additional environment variable as part of the controller deployment:

 ```shell
 kubectl set env deploy controller-manager -c manager GITHUB_ENTERPRISE_URL=<GHEC/S URL> --namespace actions-runner-system